 Regardless of whether these entities are accorded higher funding levels, these agencies require certainty.
-In this regard, MEAA support the five-year funding window being provided to the national broadcasters being extended to key cultural agencies.
+In this regard, MEAA supports extending the funding window for key cultural agencies, including through the funding partnership framework with the Commonwealth.

-Although MEAA broadly support the structure and leadership of our major cultural funding organisations, there is scope for reform.
-MEAA is concerned that governance of these bodies is largely the preserve of the top economic and business tiers of the community.
-The nation can do better than allocating trophies for corporate lives well-lived rather than any specific competencies in administering and growing cultural organisations.
+Although MEAA broadly supports the structure and leadership of our major cultural organisations, there is scope for reform.
+MEAA is concerned that governance of these bodies is largely the preserve of the top economic and business tiers of the community and that is often a 'closed shop', excluding community voices and participation from governance.
+We can do better than allocating trophies for corporate lives well-lived rather than any specific competencies in administering and growing cultural organisations.
+More importantly, the ongoing social licence of funded arts organisation simply demands more open and transparent governance arrangements.

 To maintain the governance status quo will only feed the sense that the arts is an elitist enterprise.
-MEAA call for action to ensure that more practising artists are appointed, not only to the boards of peak cultural institutions, but to key decision-making panels that make funding recommendations.
-MEAA propose that bodies in receipt of public funds should be compelled to set aside a fixed number of positions for artists (or their representatives) on all governance and funding structures.
-We see no reason why there should not be an equality of representation between those who perform creative work and those with credentials in the business sector.
+MEAA calls for action to ensure that more practising artists are appointed, not only to the boards of peak cultural institutions, but to key decision-making panels that make funding recommendations.
+MEAA proposes that bodies in receipt of public funds should be compelled to set aside a fixed number of positions for artists and community members (or their representatives) on all governance and funding structures..